Zakarie Labidi

-Zakarie Labidi (born 8 February 1995) is a French footballer who currently plays for AS Beauvais Oise.
+Zakarie Labidi (born 8 February 1995) is a French footballer who plays for AS Beauvais Oise.

 Club career

 Labidi is a youth exponent from Lyon.
 He made his Ligue 1 debut on 21 February 2016 against Lille replacing Jordan Ferri after 84 minutes in a 1–0 away loss.

 On 27 July 2016, Labidi signed a one-year contract with Brest.

 International career

 Labidi was born in France, and is of Tunisian and Algerian descent.
 He is a youth international for France.